-The Office of Financial Aid will act on all scholarship applications and FAFSA results.
+The Financial Aid Office will act on all admitted students who have completed a FAFSA.
 Notification of financial assistance will be made to students who are accepted for admission to Tabor College.
 The student is asked to accept or decline the financial aid awarded within 10 days of receiving their financial aid award package.
 All students have the right to appeal for an extension of time to accept the financial aid award package.
-If a student would like to have the aid package reviewed again, they should contact the Office of Financial Aid.
+If a student would like to have the aid package reviewed again, they should contact the Financial Aid Office.